-Tools such as website demographics, and sales navigator helps you identify those within your industry.
+Tools such as website demographics and sales navigator help you identify those within your industry.

 You can also join LinkedIn groups directly relating to your professional interests, and distribute content to the right audience.

-Twitter has 100 million daily active users and 80% of usage are from mobile devices.
-This channel is perfect way to engage with people who are always on the go.
+Twitter has 100 million daily active users and 80% of users are from mobile devices.
+This channel is a perfect way to engage with people who are always on the go.

 While Facebook remains one of the largest social media platforms with 68% of adults users compared to 25% on LinkedIn and 24 % on Twitter.
 Following from their recent data breach concerning Cambridge Analytica data firm we decided to wait and see how this is handled before we can recommend it.

 What content should you be publishing on these sites?